open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": true,
   "properties": {
     "file_format": {
-      "type": "string"
+      "description": "The file format version.
+The yaml format is documented at https://github.com/open-telemetry/opentelemetry-configuration/tree/main/schema", "type": "string"
     },
     "disabled": {
-      "type": [
+      "description": "Configure if the SDK is disabled or not.
+If omitted or null, false is used.", "type": [
         "boolean",
         "null"
       ]
     },
     "log_level": {
-      "type": [
+      "description": "Configure the log level of the internal logger used by the SDK.
+If omitted, info is used.", "type": [
         "string",
         "null"
       ]
     },
     "attribute_limits": {
-      "$ref": "#/$defs/AttributeLimits"
+      "description": "Configure general attribute limits.
+See also tracer_provider.limits, logger_provider.limits.", "$ref": "#/$defs/AttributeLimits"
     },
     "logger_provider": {
-      "$ref": "#/$defs/LoggerProvider"
+      "description": "Configure logger provider.
+If omitted, a noop logger provider is used.", "$ref": "#/$defs/LoggerProvider"
     },
     "meter_provider": {
-      "$ref": "#/$defs/MeterProvider"
+      "description": "Configure meter provider.
+If omitted, a noop meter provider is used.", "$ref": "#/$defs/MeterProvider"
     },
     "propagator": {
-      "$ref": "#/$defs/Propagator"
+      "description": "Configure text map context propagators.
+If omitted, a noop propagator is used.", "$ref": "#/$defs/Propagator"
     },
     "tracer_provider": {
-      "$ref": "#/$defs/TracerProvider"
+      "description": "Configure tracer provider.
+If omitted, a noop tracer provider is used.", "$ref": "#/$defs/TracerProvider"
     },
     "resource": {
-      "$ref": "#/$defs/Resource"
+      "description": "Configure resource for all signals.
+If omitted, the default resource is used.", "$ref": "#/$defs/Resource"
     },
     "instrumentation/development": {
+      "description": "Configure instrumentation.",
       "$ref": "#/$defs/ExperimentalInstrumentation"
     }
   },